MarcinMoskala/kotlin-android-workshop/Readme.md

-# Kotlin workshop
+# Kotlin in Android workshop

 This project containes exercises and examples for [Kt.
-Academy Kotlin workshop](https://kt.academy/Kotlin_in_Backend).
+Academy Kotlin workshop](https://kt.academy/Kotlin_in_Android).

 Workshop coveres:
-* Basic Kotlin structures
+* Variety of Kotlin structures
-* Functions on different levels and functional style
+* How to use functions at different levels
-* Kotlin OO programming
+* How classes changed in Kotlin and how it influences Android development
-* Data classes
+* What are object expression and object declaration
-* Sealed classes
+* Functional programming features in Kotlin
-* Object expression, object declaration and companion object
+* How to use Kotlin Android Extensions and KTX
-* Kotlin type system
+* What exactly are Data classes
-* Extension functions
+* How to use Sealed classes
-* Functional programming in Kotlin
+* You will understand deeply Kotlin type system
-* Collections and string processing
+* How to define and use Extension functions
-* Scope functions (let, apply, run, also, with, takeIf, takeUnless)
+* How improve compiler suggestions using Kotlin Contracts
-* Generic classes and functions, making own collection processing function
+* How to do expressive and efficient collection processing in Kotlin
-* Kotlin generic type parameter declarations and modifiers
+* What are and how to use Scope functions (let, apply, run, also, with, takeIf, takeUnless)
-* Kotlin property and interface delegates
+* What are generic variance modifiers, how to use them and what are the limitations
-* Reflection in Kotlin, and how to use Java reflection in Kotlin
+* Why inline classes are useful and important
-* DSL usage and creation
+* How to create and use Kotlin property and interface delegates
-* Interoperability between Kotlin and Java
+* How to use and create Kotlin DSL
-* Basics of Kotlin coroutines
+* How to write Kotlin code in an idiomatic way
-* Rules of idiomatic Kotlin
+* What are Kotlin code conventions and guidelines

-* Kotlin style guides
+All in terms of Android development, and practiced while developing a real-life Android application.

-If you are interested in having this workshop in your company, you can find details [here](https://kt.academy/Kotlin_in_Backend) or just fill [the form](https://marcinmoskala.typeform.com/to/StT0w1).
+If you are interested in having this workshop in your company, you can find details [here](https://kt.academy/Kotlin_in_Android) or just fill [the form](https://marcinmoskala.typeform.com/to/MMHtNM).